YiyangZhou/LURE/README.md

 The file *'filter_cap.json'* contains our prepared 5000 LURE training data entries.
 Each sample within includes three fields: *'image_id'* , which represents the name of the image in the training data; *'caption'*, which denotes the detailed description obtained from [LLaVA-Instruct-150K](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K/tree/main) corresponding to the image; and *'h_caption'*, which signifies the hallucinated description we constructed based on *'caption'* (this might include ambiguous objects and contributing objects).

 The images can be directly downloaded from [coco2014 train](https://cocodataset.org/#download).
-As for *'filter_cap.json'*, we have already prepared a version containing data masked for uncertain objects, which can be found at xxx.
+As for *'filter_cap.json'*, we have already prepared a version containing data masked for uncertain objects, which can be found at [here](dataset_train/).